Beverly Depot: Garage

 On September 15, 2012, the MBTA approved $25 million in funding for the new parking garage.
-The three-story, 500-space garage more than quintupled former parking capacity and includes facilities such as electric car charging stations and roof-mounted solar panels as well as a covered walkway leading over Pleasant Street to the station platforms.
+The three-story, 500-space garage more than quintupled former parking capacity and included facilities such as electric car charging stations and roof-mounted solar panels as well as a covered walkway leading over Pleasant Street to the station platforms.
+It was also designed to accommodate future transit oriented development next to the garage on Rantoul Street and up to four stories on air rights over the garage.

 The $34.1 million project began construction in February 2013 after several months of delays.
 The garage was originally planned to open in December 2013, but the opening was delayed several times due to construction difficulties.
 A retaining wall required additional reinforcement, unusually cold winter temperatures prevented contractors from pouring concrete, and contaminated soil had to be unexpectedly brought to out-of-state disposal locations when in-state facilities closed.
 The city of Beverly contributed $500,000 in city funds to cover additional construction costs from these delays.

 The garage ultimately opened on August 2, 2014.
 After four weeks, only 100 of the 500 spaces were being used on a daily basis.
 By September 2015, usage averaged 260 cars on weekdays.
 On April 3, 2017, the pedestrian bridge linking the garage and station was damaged by an oversized load on a flatbed truck.

+In 2017, a private developer paid the MBTA $821,400 to lease the development rights at the garage.
+A mixed-use development with 67 residential units and ground-floor commercial space was completed next to the garage in 2018–19.
+The developer leases 70 spaces in the garage from the MBTA.
+In February 2023, the developer proposed a three-story, 70-unit residential building on top of the garage.

+Accessibility improvements

 Design work for improvements to the accessible mini-high platforms began in 2021.
-The MBTA plans to use the station as the first test site for a freestanding temporary accessible platform design; if successful, the design would then be used at currently-inaccessible stations.
-A $300k improvement to a tail track north of the station, intended to allow more frequent Boston–Beverly short turn service, is planned to be completed in late 2022.
+Because the existing mini-high platforms were "no longer salvageable" by 2023, the MBTA used the station as the first test site for a freestanding temporary accessible platform design.
+If successful, the design would then be used for interim accessibility at other stations.
+Construction of the test platforms began in March 2024 and was completed midyear.